Funding Your Internship

 • Not all internship opportunities found on our website, in our databases, or in communications are currently eligible for funding.
 Grant requirements are subject to change over time.

-• Internships with political campaigns, lobbying firms, for-profit organizations, and universities outside of Dartmouth (as well as their direct affiliates) are not eligible for Rockefeller Center funding.
+• Internships with political campaigns, lobbying firms, and universities outside of Dartmouth (as well as their direct affiliates) are not eligible for Rockefeller Center funding.

 • Internships with advocacy organizations are typically eligible, provided that students are not in any way engaged in lobbying, fundraising, or other ineligible activities.